jakesimonds/hugo-demo/content/posts/u-do-u.md

 **1:** higher bar to do anything.

-**2:** can get in-my-head while making things since there's an implicit 'This is gonna be public and represent you' **3:** nobody ends up using my stuff anyways (or visiting my side-project sites) and I end up feeling like I 'failed'.
+**2:** can get in-my-head while making things since there's an implicit 'This is gonna be public and represent you'

+**3:** nobody ends up using my stuff anyways (or visiting my side-project sites) and I end up feeling like I 'failed'.

-So here, I am embracing what I'm calling **'Roll Your Own' Era**.
-With LLMs, making basically disposable software to solve specific problems.
+So here, I am embracing the **'Roll Your Own' Era**: using LLMs to make basically disposable software.